pellaeon/guide-to-quick-forensics/smartphones/smartphone-system-architecture.md

 * Co-processors can be exploited
 * Co-processor exploits are sophisticated and uncommon

-The rest of this guide will thus focus on the softwares running on the application processor.
+The rest of this guide will thus focus on the software running on the application processor.

 ### Operating System